Crazyokd/Crazyokd/README.md

 ### Hi there 👋
 ### I'm Rekord!<img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" width="50">
 ![](https://count.getloli.com/get/@Crazyokd.github.readme)

+- 🔭 I’m currently working on CSUST.
 - 🌱 I’m currently learning Go programming language.
 <!--
 **Crazyokd/Crazyokd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+ ...

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...